 1/3 cup optional base: crushed or whole dried berries, a pinch of rock salt, nuts or seeds

 - Make a bain-marie (hot water bath/double broiler) by filling a frying pan half way with water and placing a heat-safe glass bowl or sauce pan in the frying pan.
 Try to not let any water get into the sauce pan as it can ruin the consistency of the chocolates.
 On a low heat, slowing warm the water.

 - Add the cocoa butter chucks to the sauce pan.
 Stir them occasionally while allowing them to slowly melt.
-Be patient here and don't let it melt too quickly.
-You don't want to overheat the ingredients.
 Once melted, add sweetener of choice and give it a stir until well incorporated.

-- Now add the raw cacao powder, vanilla, salt and slowing mix well until it is all saucy and delicious.
+- Now add the raw cocoa powder, vanilla, salt and slowing mix well until it is all saucy and delicious.
 Grab a clean spoon and give it a taste.
 How is it?
 Do you love your chocolates clean and pure?

 - Now don't wait too long between these next steps or the ingredients in your chocolate will separate and settle to the bottom of the pan.
 Place the clean and dry candy mold on the solid surface like a cutting board or a baking pan.
 You will be putting the chocolates in the freezer to solidify, so make sure you have a flat surface for the chocolates to rest on.